Rushi83081/Rushi-b60/README.md

 ---

+# DevOps Internship Project & Professional Overview

+## Introduction + Explanation

+Good morning, and thank you for the opportunity.

+My name is Rushikesh Gaikwad, and I have completed my Bachelor of Computer Applications (BCA) from Bharati Vidyapeeth IMRDA, Sangli.
+Currently, I am working as a DevOps Engineer Intern at Hisan Labs Pvt Ltd, Pune.
+Before starting my internship, I completed a four-month DevOps course at CloudBlitz, Pune.

+I regularly work with Linux-based systems, where I handle tasks such as file and directory management, user and group management, permissions, process monitoring, log analysis, and basic shell scripting for automation and troubleshooting.

+From a cloud perspective, I have hands-on experience with AWS services including EC2, VPC, IAM, S3, EBS, EFS, RDS, Route 53, CloudFront, and EKS.
+My focus is on building secure, scalable, and highly available cloud infrastructure that supports application performance and reliability.

+I use Git to track code and Jenkins to automatically build and deploy the application.
+I work with Docker to build and manage container images and deploy applications consistently across environments.
+I also manage containerized applications using Kubernetes, where I handle deployments, rolling updates, autoscaling, health checks, and basic cluster troubleshooting.
+I follow deployment strategies such as rolling deployments and blue-green deployments to achieve minimal downtime and support quick rollback when required.

+For monitoring and observability, I track system health, application performance, logs, and alerts using tools such as Grafana and Datadog.
+This helps in proactive issue detection and faster incident resolution.

+**During my six-month internship**, I worked on a Bank Management System project.
+The system was developed for organizational and training use and focused on basic banking features such as customer account management, user access control, and simple transaction handling.
+The project was completed by a team of 10 members, including frontend developers, backend developers, database engineers, and DevOps engineers.

+The application was designed using a microservices architecture, where each service works independently and can be deployed separately.
+The backend services were developed using Java and Spring Boot, the frontend was built using React, and MySQL was used as the database.
+This architecture improved scalability, flexibility, and ease of maintenance.

+In this project, I worked as a DevOps Engineer and was responsible for automating the build and deployment process, managing infrastructure, and ensuring smooth application delivery across different environments.
+I mainly focused on DevOps-related tasks rather than application development.

+I implemented a CI/CD pipeline using Jenkins, where code changes pushed to GitHub automatically triggered the build process, created Docker images, and deployed the application to a Kubernetes cluster.
+Docker was used to containerize the application to ensure consistency across environments, and Kubernetes was used to manage containers, scaling, and application availability.

+I also worked on basic monitoring to track application health and system resource usage such as CPU and memory.
+Overall, this internship project provided me with practical exposure to DevOps tools and helped me understand how automation improves reliability and efficiency in real-world applications.

+Thank you.

+---

 # 🌟 Medium Version (Best)

 Hello, my name is Rushikesh Gaikwad, and I have completed my **BCA** from Bharati Vidyapeeth, Sangli.
 I am currently pursuing a **DevOps** course at CloudBlitz, Pune, where I worked on projects such as **3-Tier Architecture Deployment**, **Netflix Clone**, **Myntra Clone**, **Amazon Clone**, **Super Mario Deployment**, and deploying an **Angular application on Kubernetes**.